STUDENTS at Basingstoke's biggest secondary school have given the thumbs-up to a controversial new tutor group system.

 knew people then, and although I still see those people, I do not talk to them as much."

 Mr Eyre said he is delighted with the way the students have responded to the new system, which the headteacher introduced in a bid to create a greater sense of community at the school.

 "We have trawled the opinions of parents and guardians and the overwhelming majority say they are pleased with how it's working," he said.

 "The lunchtime supervisors tell me that lunchtimes are now more calmer and that different age groups are mixing together quite happily.

-"I have also been contacted by a number of other schools who have been watching the development of the new tutor system very closely and would now like to meet up with some of our staff to discuss it further."
+"I have also been contacted by a number of other schools who have been watching the development of the new tutor system very closely and would now like to meet up with some of our staff to discuss

 - Do you have a view on this issue?
 Add your comments below, write to The Letters Editor, Gazette Newspapers, Gazette House, Pelton Road, Basingstoke, RG21 6YD, or e-mail firstname.lastname@example.org